The dog watches me sit at the edge of the

 up and drops flush to my side.
 That sweet weight

-of her head as she rumbles a satisfied moan.
+of her head as she mumbles a satisfied moan.

-It takes longer for my shoulders to surrender
+It takes longer for my shoulders to lay down

 the day but then, between the prairie grass and

 the howling moon, my ribs go soft.
 Good girl.